rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Do I have to relevel my build plate after every print?**

-No, it is absolutely not necessary.
+No, this should not be required.
 If you have correctly leveled, securely tightened, and locked down the build plate tight, it will remain in place and correctly leveled for a very long time.
 You only need to relevel your build plate if it has slipped, been knocked, or you made changes that affect the Z=0 position.

 **Should I sand my build plate?**